bigwiv/Biopython-cn/chr8.rst

 Before we move on, you should also know that we can use the slice notation on ``HSP`` objects, just like ``QueryResult`` or ``Hit`` objects.
-When you use this notation, you¡¯ll get an ``HSPFragment`` object in return, the last component of the object model.
+When you use this notation, youâ€™ll get an ``HSPFragment`` object in return, the last component of the object model.

-8.1.4??HSPFragment
+8.1.4  HSPFragment
 ~~~~~~~~~~~~~~~~~~

 ``HSPFragment`` represents a single, contiguous match between the query